Police shootout in Iowa leaves 1 dead, another injured

 The Ottumwa Courier reports that the shootout happened after police received a report around 1:40 p.m. of people with guns outside near Liberty Elementary.

 Ottumwa Police Chief Tom McAndrew says that when officers arrived, the suspects and officers exchanged gunfire.
 The shooting left one suspect dead.
 McAndrew says another suspect was taken to a local hospital with “very serious injuries.”
-He says another person was arrested and a fourth suspect is still on the run and being sought.
-Police believe that person is armed and dangerous and urged residents in the area to stay inside their homes.
+He says another person was arrested and a fourth suspect initially was on the run.
+Police confirmed Friday evening that the fourth suspect was arrested.

 Information from: The Ottumwa Courier, http://www.ottumwacourier.com